For many event managers, audience engagement is the number one goal.

-But audience engagement is a complex topic, and you quickly realize it means a lot of different things to a lot of different people.
+But audience engagement is a complex topic, and you quickly realise it means a lot of different things to a lot of different people.

 Does it mean how many questions were asked at a conference?
 Or how many Instagram pics were posted during a festival?
 Or how many stalls were visited at a consumer show?
 Or business cards exchanged at a networking evening?

-To help clear things up, we’ve worked with 8 widely recognized experts in technology, event planning and experiential marketing to create a complete guide to audience engagement.
+To help clear things up, we’ve worked with 8 widely recognised experts in technology, event planning and experiential marketing to create a complete guide to audience engagement.

 In this post we’ll answer:

 - What is audience engagement?

 - How can organisers increase audience engagement?